Error: Field cannot be left blank.

 - First-time Permanent Battery Storage PG&E customer

-- Experienced five or more Enhanced Powerline Safety Settings outages since January 1, 2023
+- Experienced five or more Wildfire Safety outages since January 1, 2024

 - Permanent Battery Storage System must be on the Qualified Product List (XLSX)